MicrosoftDocs/fabric-docs/docs/real-time-analytics/query-table.md

 ---
-title: Use sample queries to query your table in Real-Time Analytics
+title: Use sample queries in Real-Time Analytics
-description: Learn how to use sample queries to get an initial look at your data. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to use sample queries to get an initial look at your data in Real-Time Analytics. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster